Moving this to

 There is a reason that Lee family took 150 years to let one person to study those slave ledgers/ bounty hunter letters.

-If Lee's papers, including slave ledgers, matched the myth that we created about Lee - the Lee family would likely be EAGER to get those papers out - actual copies.
+If Lee's papers, including slave ledgers, matched the myth that we created about Lee the Lee family would likely be EAGER to get those papers out.
 Many Civil War figures had their papers published.

-Not Lee-- and even now, we don't have access to the actual documents, that he wrote, in his own handwriting.
+Not Lee-- and even now, we don't have access to the actual documents that he wrote, in his own handwriting.
 But we have drastically more than we did before.

 150 MORE YEARS?

-It might be 150 more years before they let anyone see them again.
+It might be 150 more years before the Lee family let anyone see them again.
 Hard to tell what they thought of Pryor.

 How do we know they are slave ledgers?

 We know because Pryor gathered from those documents enough information that she knew prices he paid for girls of which age, and could compare that to prices he paid for males.

 1000 WAYS TO TELL US .